nsiyu/orbwalker/README.md

 # Usage
 To use the orbwalker, simply run Main.cs:

-Copy code
-orbwalker.exe
-The orbwalker will start moving towards your mouse, and attacking anything in its way. <br/>
+The orbwalker will start moving towards your mouse, and attacking anything in its way while you are holding spacebar. <br/>
 If there are multiple targets (ie. champion and minion) it will prioritize the enemy champion

 # Configuration